intellectual-frontiers/www.intellectualfrontiers.com/src/content/docs/patent-summaries/a-cloud-based-payment-system-empowering-transactions-through-data-worth.md

 The continual change in the digital transaction space prompts the need for innovations that are more secure, dynamic, and individual-centric.
 As the quest continues, technologies that address these nuanced challenges are paramount to shaping the future of digital payments.

-## Functional Capabilities of the Digital Payment Technology
+## Functional Capabilities of the Cloud-Based Payment System

 ### Centralized Control in the Cloud

-The essence of this digital payment technology is anchored in its cloud-based central controlling entity.
-This pivotal hub plays multiple vital roles.
+The essence of this digital payment technology is anchored in its central controlling entity, which is cloud-based.
+This pivotal hub, known as the "Cloud-based payment system," plays multiple vital roles.
 It serves as a repository for computer executable files that carry structured user data.
 Furthermore, this central entity is adept at collecting and authenticating authorization codes, which is instrumental in upholding the authenticity of each digital transaction.
 A standout feature is its prowess in extracting structured data from computer files.
 In addition, it is equipped with a data worth valuation mechanism that meticulously evaluates the transactional value of the user's data.

 ### Service Provider Interaction